Pedro Rodríguez (racing driver): Career

 Rodríguez drove a Ferrari 312 P Coupé in the CanAm round of Bridgehampton in 1969, finishing 5th.
 In 1970 he finished 3rd at Riverside and 5th at Laguna Seca Raceway with a factory BRM P154.

 The 1971 Formula One season could have seen him as a championship contender, with a BRM P160 being prepared by Tony Southgate, and for once BRM had consistently good engines.
 BRM, however, was overextended, trying to run three, and later four, cars.
-Rodríguez challenged Jacky Ickx magnificently in the rain during the Dutch Grand Prix, and only just failed to win.
+Rodríguez challenged Jacky Ickx in the rain during the Dutch Grand Prix, and only just failed to win.

 Death

 Rodríguez was killed in an Interserie sports car race at Norisring in Nuremberg, West Germany, on 11 July 1971.
 Rodríguez was at the wheel of a Ferrari 512 M of Herbert Müller Racing, his friend and teammate at the Targa Florio in 1971.

 A contemporary source reported that trackside photographers noticed his right front tyre coming away from the rim under heavy braking for the sharp s-bend as early as the 10th lap.
 On lap 12, the tyre came off completely, sending the car into a wall before rebounding across the track and catching fire.
 He died shortly after he was extracted from the wreck.